-Lot 6 has an area of 10.073 ha while Lot 1 is 12.93 ha in area, giving the site a total area of approximately 23 ha.
+Lot 1 is 12.93 ha in area.
 The site is in an area of low density rural development approximately 500 m north of a commercial area and existing residential areas of Moonee Beach.
 The site is partly cleared with stands of remnant trees remaining.
-There is a caravan and detachable house in the eastern portion and a caravan and stables in the north-west corner of Lot 6 and unsealed access roads on both properties.
-Otherwise, the site is undeveloped.
+The site is undeveloped.